Pheasants Forever And Quail Forever Welcome United Sorghum Checkoff Program As National Sponsor And Strategic Conservation Partner In The Great Plains

 Central to the sponsorship is the development of an on-farm conservation program that specifically targets sorghum growers in Kansas’ High Plains region, stretching across the western half of the state.
-Working directly with farmers through the hiring of a precision agriculture and conservation specialist, the partnership will implement a three-year program to provide participating landowners with cost share incentives for the installation of wildlife-friendly conservation practices on strategic areas and marginal acres where sorghum often thrives.
+Working directly with farmers through the hiring of precision agriculture and conservation specialists, the partnership will implement a three-year program to provide participating landowners with cost-share incentives for the installation of wildlife-friendly conservation practices on strategic areas and marginal acres where sorghum often thrives.

 Gathering key sustainability metrics on sorghum acres that assess the impact of on-the-ground conservation programs – such as reduced tillage, improved soil health practices, increased carbon sequestration, etc. – is another critical deliverable from the partnership.

-“There is growing demand for evidence-supported sustainability data from consumers and food product companies,” added Kalis.
-“Pheasants Forever, Quail Forever, and the United Sorghum Checkoff Program want to assist growers in being leaders for sustainability, which is why we are capturing this important data throughout the coming years.”
+“There is a growing demand for evidence-supported sustainability data from consumers and food product companies,” added Kalis.
+“Pheasants Forever, Quail Forever and the United Sorghum Checkoff Program want to assist growers in being leaders for sustainability, which is why we are capturing this important data throughout the coming years.”

-For more information about the national sponsorship between the United Sorghum Checkoff Program and Pheasants Forever and Quail Forever, please contact Kira Everhart-Valentin, Sustainability Director for USCP, at (620) 874-8195 or email@example.com.
+For more information about the national sponsorship between the United Sorghum Checkoff Program, Pheasants Forever and Quail Forever, please contact Kira Everhart-Valentin, sustainability director for USCP, at 620-874-8195 or email@example.com.